-Concert work includes performances with the Japan Philarmonic, the Tianjin Symphony Orchestra, the Melbourne Symphony Orchestra, Sydney Symphony, Adelaide Symphony, Tasmanian Symphony, Queensland Symphony, Weastern Australian Symphony; the Auckland Philarmonic, New Zealand Symphony, Warsaw Symphony, and Singapore Symphony orchestras,
+Philarmonic, Tianjin Symphony Orchestra, Melbourne Symphony, Sydney Symphony, Adelaide Symphony, Tasmanian Symphony, Queensland Symphony, West Australian Symphony; Auckland Philarmonic, New Zealand Symphony, Warsaw Symphony, Singapore Symphony orchestras,

 and Orchestra of The Music Makers (Singapore).

 Born in Canberra, Australia, Warwick is an alumnus of the Victoria College of Arts (Melbourne University), the Canberra School of Music.
 He is married to Dr Ruth Frances and is currently based in